-Now my third hat tip is to Rewiring Australia for giving us the detail in their own report.
+Now my third hat tip to Rewiring Australia for giving us the detail in their own report.
 Here are some highlights.
 On hot water, a \$4,000 electric heat pump hot water system would use \$3,900 worth of grid electricity or \$1,000 with rooftop solar over 15 years.
 Meanwhile, a \$1,900 gas hot water system would use as much as \$8,000 worth of gas in that same period.
-So the heat pump comes out at least \$2,000 ahead, and perhaps as much as \$4,900 ahead.
-Heating and cooling has a lot of regional variations, but electric heat pump air conditioners can save an average of around \$500 per year in bills compared to gas.
+So the heat pump comes out at least at \$2,000 a head, and perhaps as much as \$4,900.
+On heating and cooling, this, of course, has a lot of regional variations, but electric heat pump air conditioners can save an average of around \$500 per year in bills compared to gas.

-With cars, upfront costs are dropping all the time, and EVs are now the cheapest way to drive.
-The Rewiring Australia report expresses the charging-versus-fuel component in an interesting and intuitive way.
-Solar EV charging is the equivalent of paying 13c a litre for petrol.
-Thirteen cents a litre!
-Grid EV charging brings that up to 80c a litre.
+With cars, upfront costs are dropping all the time and EVs are now the cheapest way to drive.
+The Rewiring Australia report expresses the charging versus fuel component in an interesting and intuitive way.
+Solar EV charging is the equivalent of paying 13 cents a litre for petrol-13 cents a litre!
+Grid EV charging brings that up to 80 cents a litre.
 At the pump, we know what the prices are now, and it is a lot more than that.
 Depending on the week and the time in the week, it is a lot more than that.

-As I said, this is a good-news story.
-Now we just need to get these benefits to more Australians as quickly as we can.
+As I said, this is a good news story.
+Now we need to get these benefits to more Australians as quickly as we can.
 Let's keep the ACT at the forefront of the transition, and let's get the word out to our constituents so that these reports actually translate to the ambitious level of change the world needs and important cost-of-living savings for our constituents.